Lorenzo-x64/IconVerter/README.md

 # IconVerter
-A mac os application written in swift to convert png into propper mac .icns
+A mac os application written in swift to convert png into propper mac icons in .icns format